 which divides four different peculiar positive integers.

-- The only prime which could be a multiple of is itself.
+- The only prime which could be a multiple of

 Thus obtaining four different numbers is impossible (the above counts three).
 We are done